Twipped/InterviewThis/InterviewThis.md

 - On a scale of 1 to 10, how much spaghetti code do you have?

-- What is the current state of your code documentation and testing coverage?
+- How well documented is your codebase?
+  - Do you use automated documentation systems like PHPDoc or JSDoc?
+  - Do you maintain a wiki?

 - Pure CSS, or compiled middleware (LESS, SASS, etc)?